vboussange/PhDthesis/draft/intro.md

 - Ecology is of course involved in in natural selection process,

+- few studies that have demonstrated empirically the equal importance of ecology and evolution on population dynamics: \cite{Ezard2009}
 - Separation between Volterra's work and that of the mathematicla development of evolutionary theory, pioneered by Fisher, Wright and Haldane, although similar period.
 For Volterra, evolution was too slow to be important, for the thoerists of evolutionary change interpseicif dynamics were also seen to be on a different scale and largely ignored.

 - Fisher, Wright, Hubbel, Gould? : different theories to explain evolution (neutral and adaptive)